saleha-muzammil/NUCES-AI-Resource-Hub/README.md

 - Add resources, assignments, and announcements as needed.

 ---
-Made with ❤️ for AI students.
+Made with ❤️ for my students.